hpe-dev-incubator/hpe-dev-portal/content/blog/fast-data-processing-pipeline-for-predicting-flight-delays-using-apache-apis-kafka-spark-streaming-and-machine-learning-part-3.md

 }
 ```

-Below we use a Scala case class and [Structype](https://spark.apache.org/docs/latest/sql-programming-guide.html#programmatically-specifying-the-schema) to define the schema, corresponding to the input data.
+Below, we use a Scala case class and [Structype](https://spark.apache.org/docs/latest/sql-programming-guide.html#programmatically-specifying-the-schema) to define the schema, corresponding to the input data.

 ![Scala case class 1](/img/scala-case-class.png)